Calisthenics for Weight Loss (Exercises & Workout Plan)

 For example, doing squats, pushups, and jumping exercises at moderate to high intensity for 30 minutes can help you burn approximately 350-500 calories.

-Calories burning highly depend on the intensity of the workout.
+Calories burned depend heavily on the intensity of the workout.
 The higher the intensity, the more calories you burn, and vice versa.

 Performing exercises at high intensity also has the after-burn effect, meaning your body will continue to burn calories even a couple of hours after the workout.